Highlighting Desert Oasis Healthcare's support of local nonprofits throughout the Coachella Valley, High Desert, and other surrounding communities.

 This new organization was formed to stand up for men and their families impacted by prostate cancer and become a political force for a cure.

-ZERO – The End of Prostate Cancer, they provide much needed programs that positively impact the lives of both men at risk and men suffering from this disease.
+Now known as ZERO – The End of Prostate Cancer, they provide much needed programs that positively impact the lives of both men at risk and men suffering from this disease.

 They are providing men and families with educational resources and funding promising research for improved early detection options.